plan

 2a

-Gather relevant resources, documentation, libraries
+Gathers relevant resources, documentation, and libraries

 codebase analysis